 This week, we have a guest blog from Caroline Read, Senior Course Tutor at Communicate-ed, who tells us about the impact for this year on the changes to JCQ qualification requirements and what measures schools can take in the interim before the new qualification requirements come fully into force in September 2017.

-The challenge is that assessors will now need a Level 7 (postgraduate or masters level) qualification on the subject of individual assessment.
+The challenge is that Access Arrangements Assessors will now need a Level 7 (postgraduate or masters level) qualification, covering at least 100 hours on the subject of individual assessment.
 This means that in some centres existing staff will need to upskill, or the centre will have to source support from assessors not currently employed by the centre.

 Whist the majority of assessors already hold a level 7 qualification in individual assessment there was an exception to this requirement which has now been withdrawn.
 Previously SENCos could carry out assessments if they had relevant assessment experience, a postgraduate qualification in SEN or 12+ hours training (but no qualification) in individual assessment.

 Back in September 2015, the JCQ regulations made clear that this would no longer be the case.
 Thankfully a ‘grace’ period of a maximum of 2 years is currently in place.
 At the end of this time, anyone wishing to continue in this role would need to have gained the appropriate qualification.
-So by September 2017 all assessors will be required to hold a Level 7 qualification in individual assessment.
+So by September 2017 all assessors will be required to hold a Level 7 qualification covering at least 100 hours on individual assessment.

 How should assessors without the qualification in individual assessment sign off Form 8 for this year, as there isn’t an appropriate section for those who are not fully qualified to complete anymore?